 A well-structured quality manual can also improve communication across different departments within an organisation.
 It provides clarity on roles and responsibilities as well as expectations of each department.
 By unifying all management documents into one comprehensive manual, businesses can create a more efficient workflow while ensuring food safety standards are maintained at every step of the process.

-Creating a document quality manual that integrates cross-functional processes can enable people to understand how the activity they are involved with forms part of a larger system of processes – and how any risks introduced could affect downstream activities.
+Creating a documented quality manual that integrates cross-functional processes can enable people to understand how the activity they are involved with forms part of a larger system of processes – and how any risks introduced could affect downstream activities.

 What Are Policies, Procedures, and Work Instructions – and How Do They Compare With Each Other?